sara5521/Penetration-Testing-Tools/service-enumeration/smb/nmap.md

 ```

 **Interpretation:**
-- ✅ The script successfully lists Windows Services that are actively running or paused.
+- ✅ The script successfully lists Windows Services that are actively running or paused
 - Notable running services:
-  - AmazonSSMAgent → Indicates this might be a cloud-hosted VM (e.g., AWS EC2).
+  - AmazonSSMAgent → Indicates this might be a cloud-hosted VM (e.g., AWS EC2)
-  - Ec2Config → Confirms it's an AWS instance.
+  - Ec2Config → Confirms it's an AWS instance
-  - Print Spooler (Spooler) → Frequently targeted for privilege escalation.
+  - Print Spooler (Spooler) → Frequently targeted for privilege escalation
-  - TrustedInstaller, Software Protection (sppsvc) → Core Windows services.
+  - TrustedInstaller, Software Protection (sppsvc) → Core Windows services
 - SERVICE_RUNNING shows the service is active.
-You may be able to abuse some of them.
+You may be able to abuse some of them

+**🎯 Services of Interest for Exploitation:**
+- `Print Spooler` - PrintNightmare vulnerability
+- `WebClient` - WebDAV attacks
+- `MSSQL$*` - Database access
+- `*Antivirus*` - EDR/AV detection

 ---